IntersectMBO/cardano-db-sync/doc/state-snapshot.md

 * Creating and restoring snapshots requires significant amounts of free disk space (at epoch 269 it required about 10G).
 If there is insufficient disk space, `gzip` can give some odd error messages.
+* node tip should be ahead of the snapshot point during restoration otherwise `cardano-db-sync` will roll back to genesis

 # Creating a Snapshot